Central High School (San Angelo, Texas)

 Central High School is a public high school in San Angelo, Texas.
 It is part of the San Angelo Independent School District.
-The school serves grades 10–12, with a secondary campus for 9th grade.
-The secondary campus was incorporated as one school two campuses 2020-2021 school year.
+The school served grades 10–12, with a secondary campus for 9th grade until the 2024-2025 school year when the secondary "On Oakes" campus shut down, moving freshmen to the main campus on Caddo Street.
 Its mascot is the Bobcat.
 The school serves much of San Angelo and the unincorporated community of Tankersley.

 Athletics

 With a reported enrollment of 2,993 (which combines the freshman campus and high school enrollments), the Bobcats of San Angelo Central compete with some of Texas' largest high schools as a member of Conference 6A of the University Interscholastic League, the state's governing body for public-school competition.

 Soccer

 The men's soccer team won the regional soccer tournament and went on to the state tournament in 2001.
 The Lady Cat Soccer team made the playoffs each year from 2002 to 2005 and reached the round of 16 in 2002.
-The Lady Cat soccer team, led by head coach Ben Henry, also made the playoffs four years running from 2008 to 2011, three times being knocked out in the bidistrict round (2009, 2010, 2011) and once in the area championship game (2008).
+The Lady Cat soccer team, led by head coach Ben Henry, also made the playoffs four years running from 2008 to 2011, three times being knocked out in the bi-district round (2009, 2010, 2011) and once in the area championship game (2008).